 - Lever of coverage you require

 Depending on these factors, livery insurance can be expensive.
-It’s always recommended to ask your insurance agent if they offer discounts.
+It’s always recommended to ask your insurance representative if they offer discounts.

 Who Needs Livery Insurance?